Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website

 Kentaro Torisawa graduated from the University of Tokyo in 1992.
-After receiving an MSc in Computer Science from the Graduate School of Science of the University of Tokyo, he became an assistant professor in the university in 1995.
+After receiving an MSc in Computer Science from the Graduate School of Science of the University of Tokyo, he became an assistant professor at the university in 1995.
 In 2001, he was appointed associate professor at the Japan Advanced Institute of Science and Technology.
 Since 2008, he is working at NICT and has been an NICT fellow since 2020.
-He has been awarded many awards/grants including the JSPS prize and Twitter Data Grants.
+He has been awarded many awards/grants, including the JSPS prize and Twitter Data Grants.

 🇯🇵 Prof. Dr. Junichi TSUJII